JimHagan/fetch_entities/README.md

 ## Setup

-1. Clone or download the script to your local machine.
+1. Clone or download the repo to your local machine.
 2. Build the Python virtual environment using the provided `dependencies.txt` file (see below).

 ---